The controller is:

 Server log files

 Whenever you visit our websites, we automatically store certain data.
 This includes your IP address, type and version of the browser you use, time, date, website from which you come to our site.
-Your IP address is saved for 7 days and then anonymized.
+Your IP address is saved anonymized.
 You can then no longer be identified.
 The legal basis for this data process is Art.
 6 (1) lit. f GDPR.

 If you register for our online discussion forum, we save your username and email address.
 After you delete your account in the forum, this saved data will also be deleted.
 The legal basis for this data processing is Art.
 6 (1) lit. a GDPR.